Ohio State Tax Payment Plan Options

 How to Apply for a Payment Plan

 In Ohio, and unlike with the IRS, there is not a specific form for an Installment Agreement or payment plan.
 Consequently, you or your representative must negotiate with the AG or the private collection firm that has your file.
 Once you reach an agreement, the collection firm will draw up an installment agreement for you.
 Taxpayers, or their representatives, should be mindful to include a hold or stay on enforced collections as part of the written payment agreement to protect the taxpayer from later being subject to enforced collection.
-It is highly recommended you work with a licensed tax professional that has experience resolving Ohio state tax problems, click the link or start your search below.
+It is highly recommended you work with a licensed tax professional that has experience resolving Ohio state tax problems, start your search below.

 Disclaimer: This article is not legal or tax advice.
 This article should not be used as a substitute for the advice of a competent attorney or tax professional admitted or authorized to practice in your jurisdiction.